 The A - Z tabs of this online guide link to lists of the books in our collection, organized by the artists' last name.

-If you are interested in using artists' books for a class, please contact the Library Director to make arrangements.
+If you are interested in reading our artists' books in person or using artists' books for a class, please contact the library to make arrangements.

-To locate materials from the Lucille Little Fine Arts Library Artists' Books Collection in InfoKat, follow the following steps:
+To locate materials from the Lucille Caudill Little Fine Arts Library Artists' Books Collection in InfoKat Discovery, follow the following steps:

-1. Open InfoKat and type "artists' books" in the search box.
+1. Open InfoKat Discovery and type "artists' books" in the advanced search box.

 2. Go to the drop down menu and select "Subject."

 3. Hit search.
-This will pull up several list of artists' books grouped by subject heading.
+This will pull up several lists of artists' books grouped by subject heading.

-Common subject headings: Artists' books, Artists' books--United States
+Common subject headings are Artists' books and Artists' books--United States

 For additional resources for and about Artists' Books, please check out the Artists' Books Resources tab.